 Before the rail trail was built, this part of Otago was among the least visitor-friendly parts of New Zealand, despite its proximity to touristy Queenstown, Arrowtown, and Wanaka; places like Ranfurly, Middlemarch and Omakau were declining backwater towns servicing an agricultural sector from the 1950s, with facilities to match.
-Middlemarch still is; it's a mostly deserted dump with unmodernised facilities and a single hotel with boguns on both sides of the bar.
-Most riders bypass it, taking a shuttle to/from Dunedin directly from the trailhead about 500m out of town (you can also ride to and from Dunedin without using main roads).
+Middlemarch still is; it's a mostly deserted dump with unmodernised facilities and a single faded hotel with boguns on both sides of the bar.
+Most riders bypass it, taking a shuttle to/from Dunedin directly from the trailhead about 500m out of town.
+Do the same.
+(You can also ride to and from Dunedin without using main roads).
 If you do stay in Middlemarch, choose the campground.
 It's rubbish, but it's out of town.
 Take food with you, or eat at the excellent Kissing Gate, a cafe on the main road through town (Swansea Street).

 If Middlemarch is evidence that some horses can't be made to drink, Ranfurly clearly recognised a thirst.
 The town grasped the opportunity the trail offered and turned itself into one of the most attractive stops.
 Buildings were tarted up, the place was bedecked with flowers and new business opened to service riders.
 Food's great and there's an excellent coffee shop tacked onto the grocery store.
 The campground is excellent and has a range of accomodation.
 Omakau, the only other sizeable place on the trail, has a decent hotel, campground, coffee shop and grocery store.